-The scoping meetings will allow individuals an opportunity to submit oral or written comments to the relicensing record.
-Oral comments will be recorded by a court reporter, as consistent with FERC practice.
-Individuals providing oral comments at the scoping meetings will be asked to identify themselves for the public record.
-To allow everyone an opportunity to speak, those with comments will be asked to respect time limits when providing comments.
-Individuals choosing not to speak, but wishing to express an opinion, will be afforded the opportunity to submit written comments at the meeting, or via mail/e-mail by October 13, 2003.
-All oral and written comments will become part of the public record for the relicensing of the Project.
+The scoping meetings allowed individuals an opportunity to submit oral or written comments to the relicensing record.
+Oral comments were recorded by a court reporter, as consistent with FERC practice.
+Individuals providing oral comments at the scoping meetings were asked to identify themselves for the public record.
+To allow everyone an opportunity to speak, those with comments were asked to respect time limits when providing comments.
+Individuals choosing not to speak, but wishing to express an opinion, were afforded the opportunity to submit written comments at the meeting, or via mail/e-mail by October 13, 2003.
+Of the three people who provided oral comments, two provided written comments as well.
+All oral and written comments have become part of the public record for the relicensing of the Project.